solidarychain/solidarychain-development-monorepo/NOTES.md

 ## Change/Extend Person model to have authorization credentials

-this refactor requires change some files, to use new model properties firstName, lastName, userName, passWord and email
+this refactor requires change some files, to use new model properties firstname, lastname, username, password and email

-start change person chaincode, adding a few property fields and replace `name` to `firstName`
+start change person chaincode, adding a few property fields and replace `name` to `firstname`

 `packages/person-cc/src/person.model.ts`